 On the day of the inspection, the appropriate stallion selection committee evaluates the foals standing and in the walk, trot, and canter.
 After each foal in an offspring group has been evaluated, the entire group returns to the ring, where the committee views them at the walk.
 Finally, the committee reports on each participating stallion’s ability to produce quality offspring based on the breeding value calculated from the foals scored at their home locations and the foals evaluated at the KWPN Center in Ermelo.
 This is a very interesting time for breeders, as they can directly observe the quality of a young stallion’s first crop of foals and the type of mare best suited for that stallion.

-In contrast to the riding horse stallions, there are no home-based inspections for offspring of harness horse- and Gelder stallions.
+In contrast to the jumper- and dressage stallions, there are no home-based inspections for offspring of harness horse- and Gelder stallions.
 These breeding directions have an inspection requirement of 10 to 20 foals, which are selected by the KWPN.
 In addition, the registered party of each participating stallion may choose an additional 10 foals to present to the stallion selection committee.

 The offspring inspection in Ermelo is open to the public.